 South African bank Capitec, for instance, saw that all consumer banks in the country were closing at 4 PM.
 They did the opposite by staying open past 4 PM so that people could visit after work hours.
 They also charged a standard fee for all transaction sizes and incorporated this change across their departments, budgeting and incentive systems.
 These actions helped the bank create competitive advantage, and their proactive critical thinking enabled them to change faster than the competition.

 4. Brainstorming Helps Uncover Unexpected Solutions and Ideas

 There are two reasons why brainstorming is an important discovery tool that can yield a fresh idea or pioneering approach.

 #1: Basic human tendency is to wait for inspiration to strike.
 Rarely do we go about ideating in a systematic manner.
 Brainstorming forces everyone to devote their time and effort towards the one problem they are asked to solve, whether that is related to a business process, product or marketing campaign.
 It activates that part of the brain where we have locked away half-developed ideas from the past, challenges that we’ve chosen to ignore, or solutions that we haven’t yet thought through completely.

 #2: Some folks on your team may not have found the time or occasion to present their brainwave or findings from observations or research.
 It is also possible that new employees may initially hesitate to approach their manager with their ideas or viewpoints.
-Brainstorming is an excellent platform for open collaboration, where everyone has their say, and all ideas are welcome.
+Brainstorming is important and an excellent platform for open collaboration, where everyone has their say, and all ideas are welcome.

 5. It Breaks Down a Large Topic Into Bite-sized Chunks